BRINGING THE GOSPEL TO LIFE IN THE CHURCH, COMMUNITY & WORLD.

 THE AUTHORITATIVE WORD OF GOD

+The statement of faith does not exhaust the extent of our beliefs.
 The Bible itself is the sole & final source of all that we believe concerning truth, morality, conduct & faith.
 We believe that the Bible is the Word of God, fully inspired, infallible and without error in the original manuscripts, written under the inspiration of the Holy Spirit, and that it has supreme authority in all matters of faith & conduct.
 The Elders of Hope Community Church hold the final interpretive authority on the Bible’s meaning & application concerning faith, doctrine, practice, policy & discipline.

 (II Timothy 3:6-11, Peter 1:20, 21; Mark 13:31; John 8:31, 32; John 20:31; Acts 20:32)